AGiorgetti/ngrx101/DOCS.md

 - Listen for actions dispatched from @ngrx/store.
 - Isolate side effects (access to external services, business logic, etc.) from components, promoting the creation of more 'pure' components that select state and dispatch actions.
 - Provide new sources of actions based on external interactions such as network requests, web socket messages and time-based events.
-- An Effect is an Observable<Action> that should emit non empty arrays of Actions that will (optionally) be dispatched to the Store by the library itself.
+- An Effect is an Observable<Action | Action[]> that should emit non empty arrays of Actions that will (optionally) be dispatched to the Store by the library itself.

 Effects are _injectable service classes_, they use the following APIs: